 Less invasive turbinate reduction procedures may cost up to about $2,000 without health insurance.
 With insurance, it may cost half that or less, or could be free, depending on your health plan.

-The cost of this surgery largely depends on how much tissue is removed and how long the removal procedure takes.
+The cost of this surgery largely depends on the technique used and how long the removal procedure takes.
 With insurance, the cost may be as little as several hundred dollars, or even free, depending on your health plan.

 The goal of turbinate reduction surgery is to shrink the size of the turbinates without removing too much tissue.